12 Oct Yoga for Pain Down South: 85% of people better able to manage pain

-Pain services are pretty non-existent in country Australia, so while Yoga for Pain Practitioners don’t replace specialist medical support, there’s a heap they can do to help people between appointments, and after health care has done its bit.
+Pain services are pretty non-existent in country Australia.
+While Yoga for Pain Practitioners don’t replace specialist medical support, there’s a heap they can do to help people between appointments, and after health care has done its bit.

-Practitioners on our first dedicated regional program, Yoga for Pain Down South, recently finished 4-week pilot pain care yoga courses.
+Practitioners at our first dedicated regional training program, Yoga for Pain Down South, recently finished 4-week pilot pain care yoga courses.
 Results were encouraging:

-- Pilot courses were full, with wait lists.
+- Teachers’ pilot courses were full, with wait lists.

 - 54 people with pain care enrolled in courses in Margaret River, Cowaramup, Harvey, Collie, Augusta and Northcliffe.

 - 85% of participants said they felt better able to manage their pain.